nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ## Support `backing`

+This section tracks how the project is funding.
-This section can be a single value or an array of values, for example: [x, y, z].
+It can be a single value or an array of values, for example: [x, y, z].
 This supports cases where the backing comes from more than one source.
 The documented options include:

 | Value | Description |